Lama Kalsang Nyima

 Lama Kalsang Nyima is the resident teacher for Ligmincha Mexico.
 Born in 1970 in the province of Dolpo, Nepal, Lama Kalsang comes from a family of many great Bon practitioners.
 At age 9 he became a monk at Samling Monastery, the oldest and most important monastery in Dolpo.
 There Lama Kalsang trained intensively for 12 years in sutra and tantra and completed many long personal retreats.
 At age 21 he began four years of studies at Triten Norbutse Monastery under the close guidance of Yongdzin Tenzin Namdak Rinpoche, where he studied all aspects of the traditional Bon teachings and received a complete cycle of dzogchen teachings.
 There he also learned techniques of traditional thangka painting, skills he deepened during five years of training at Ugyun Tulku’s monastery in nearby Bhouda.

-Yungdrung Lodoe lives in Valle de Bravo, Mexico, where he is a teacher with Ligmincha Mexico.
-Born in Tenchen, Tibet, in 1978, Yungdrung Lodoe entered Tondol Ritod Monastery in Chumpo, Tibet, at age 9.
+Lama Yungdrung Lodoe lives in Valle de Bravo, Mexico, where he is a teacher with Ligmincha Mexico.
+Born in Tenchen, Tibet, in 1978, Lama Yungdrung entered Tondol Ritod Monastery in Chumpo, Tibet, at age 9.
 There, he received training and teachings on rituals, practices and ceremonies for three years, followed by three years of meditating while in retreat in the mountains.
-Lama Lodoe studied Tibetan art for three years at the home of Lopon Tenzin Namdak, the most senior teacher in the Bon tradition.
+Lama Yungdrung studied Tibetan art for three years at the home of Lopon Tenzin Namdak, the most senior teacher in the Bon tradition.
 He also studied thangka painting with master Seregn Yonpal for three years in Chumpo, Tibet and calligraphy and mandala painting with master Are Tenzin for one year in Retod Gompa Monastery in Tibet.
-At the age of 26, Lama Lodoe went to India to study modern art.
-In January 2011, Geshe Tenzin Wangyal Rinpoche asked Lama Lodoe to come to Mexico to paint mandalas for the Great Bon Stupa for World Peace at Chamma Ling Valle de Bravo.
+At the age of 26, Lama Yungdrung went to India to study modern art.
+In January 2011, Geshe Tenzin Wangyal Rinpoche asked Lama Yungdrung to come to Mexico to paint mandalas for the Great Bon Stupa for World Peace at Chamma Ling Valle de Bravo.
 He has lived in Mexico since that time, working on projects for the Stupa.